-I did my best to find the origins to each of the slang words mentioned here.
+I did my best to find the origins of each slang word mentioned here.
 Don’t blame me if it’s not correct.
-You can send me a message here, and I’ll be happy to add that in, if it’s true.
+You can send me a message here, and I’ll be happy to add that if it’s true.

 The phrase “cup of joe” has multiple meanings.
 According to one theory, it was named after a Navy general named Joe who told sailors, “No more booze, only coffee from here on out.”
-According to a second theory, Joe is a common man’s name, and coffee is his drink.
+According to a second theory, Joe is an ordinary man’s name, and coffee is his drink.
 A third theory, based on our penchant for shortening words, contends that “joe” is an abbreviated version of the words “java” and “mocha” combined.
-Read our article to learn more about how it all began.
+Please read our article to learn more about how it all began.

 Java is neither a particular form of coffee drink nor a method of making it––in fact, the word derives from the history of coffee.
 The Dutch brought coffee to Southeast Asia in the 1600s and planted coffee plants in places like Bali and Sumatra, as well as on a small Indonesian island called Java.

 When coffee first became popular in the 1800s, the Indonesian island of Java was the primary source of the world’s coffee.
-So it’s only normal that a mug of hot coffee became known as java.
-Today, the word “java” has become a common term for coffee, and it no longer applies solely to coffee from the Indonesian island of Java.
+So it’s only normal for a mug of hot coffee to become java.
+Today, the word “java” has become a common term for coffee and no longer applies solely to coffee from the Indonesian island of Java.

 Mud or Dirt

-“Mud” and “dirt” are fairly obvious nicknames.
-Coffee, mud and dirt are all brown, but the slang is most likely derived from bad coffee that is heavy with grounds.
-If anyone refers to the coffee you made them as “shit” or “dirt,” you should brush up on your barista skills.
-Although Turkish or cowboy coffee is basically boiling coffee with water so it can turn into a mud like drink.
+“Mud” and “dirt” are pretty obvious nicknames.
+Coffee, mud, and dirt are all brown, but the slang is most likely derived from bad coffee that is heavy with grounds.
+So if anyone refers to the coffee you made as “shit” or “dirt,” you should brush up on your barista skills.
+However, Turkish or cowboy coffee is boiling coffee with water so it can turn into a mud-like drink.

 Dirty Bean Water

-Dirty bean water is mostly used for unfiltered coffee, but if the “dirty” element is removed, it may be used for any coffee.
+Dirty bean water is mainly used for unfiltered coffee, but if the “dirty” element is removed, it may be used for any coffee.

-Although you can’t juice a coffee bean like a lemon, you can still produce an amazing cup of bean juice or technical term would be extraction.
+Although you can’t juice a coffee bean like a lemon, you can still produce a fantastic cup of bean juice, or the technical term would be extraction.

-Oddly enough, there are some companies actually selling coffee bean juice
+Oddly enough, there are some companies selling coffee bean juice

 - Country of origin is United States